2002 Minnesota Twins season

-New Alternate Logos
+New alternate logos

 For the 2002 season, the Twins adopted a secondary logo based on those used from 1970 to 1986, with twins (one representing Minneapolis and the other St. Paul) shaking hands while standing by the river which separates the two cities.
 The logo also features the team's primary logo, replacing the "Win Twins!" baseball used in the 1976–1986 version.

 The season also marked the revival of the "TC" cap logo, which had last been used as such in 1986.